Christian Sarkine Autism Treatment Center Post-Doctoral Fellowship

 About the Christian Sarkine Autism Treatment Center:

-The Christian Sarkine Autism Treatment Center (CSDATC) is a comprehensive, hospital-based and university-affiliated treatment center engaging in clinical care, research, education and outreach activities in the state of Indiana.
-We are actively serving over 2,000 individuals with Pervasive Developmental Disorders (PDD) of all ages, abilities, and developmental levels.
+The Christian Sarkine Autism Treatment Center (CSATC) is a comprehensive, hospital-based and university-affiliated treatment center engaging in clinical care, research, education and outreach activities in the state of Indiana.
+We are actively serving over 2,000 individuals with Autism Spectrum Disorders (ASD) of all ages, abilities, and developmental levels.
 The CSATC is one of only five sites in the country involved in a research study funded by the National Institute of Mental Health that is focused on parent management training for individuals with autism.
-Additionally, The CSATC has received government funding for a study on the relationship between social skills training and medication management for high functioning children with PDD.
+Additionally, The CSATC has received government funding for a study on the relationship between social skills training and medication management for high functioning children with ASD.

 As a part of Indiana University School of Medicine (IUSM), The Christian Sarkine Autism Treatment Center is dedicated to bringing the most current and accurate information to its mental health professionals and students.
 We are located in the Riley Hospital for Children, on the Indiana University-Purdue University Indianapolis (IUPUI) campus in downtown Indianapolis.
 Riley Hospital, which has been serving Indiana’s children for over 78 years, is one of the five largest children’s hospitals in the United States and is ranked nationally as one of the top children’s hospitals in the country.
 IUPUI is the third largest college campus in Indiana and one of the country’s premiere urban campuses.
 Riley Hospital and the Christian Sarkine Autism Treatment Center are proud members of the Clarian Health Partnership.